Policy Owner:||Legal Services

 All employees are responsible for acting honestly and with integrity, protecting company assets and observing internal controls to safeguard assets.

-Any employee who suspects or has knowledge of any occurrence of fraud or, corruption, shall immediately notify his/her manager or the Chief Internal Auditor's Office, or report to the ethics hotline.
+Any employee who suspects or has knowledge of any occurrence of fraud or corruption shall immediately notify his/her manager or the Investigations Unit under the General Counsel and Corporate Secretary, or report to the ethics hotline.
+If the occurrence involves the General Counsel and Corporate Secretary, the employee shall immediately notify the President and Chief Executive Officer.

 Employees who are proven to knowingly make false allegations or who fail to report serious irregularities will be subject to discipline up to and including dismissal.